 Ghana

-Ghana are making their fifth World Cup appearance and carry proud history into the tournament.
-Their best run came in 2010, when they reached the quarterfinals and came close to becoming the first African team to reach the semifinals.
+Ghana make their fifth World Cup appearance and carry proud history into the tournament.
+Their best run came in 2010, when they reached the quarter-finals and came close to becoming the first African team to reach the last four.
 That experience gives them a sense of belief even when the odds are stacked against them.

-They qualified from CAF Group I in impressive style, finishing with five wins and one draw from six matches, scoring 16 and conceding just one.
-However, their recent form heading into the tournament has been inconsistent, with four defeats in their last five matches.
-Priced at 15/1, they are a long shot to win the group but could cause problems for either Croatia or Panama.
+The Black Stars qualified from CAF Group I in impressive style, finishing with eight wins, a draw and defeat from 10 matches, scoring 23 and conceding just six.
+However, Ghana’s recent form heading into the tournament has been poor without them winning in six since the end of qualifying.
+Priced at 15/1, they’re longshots to win the group but could cause problems for either Croatia or Panama, and may still qualify for the knockout phase.

 Panama